-- Thoroughly warm up the engine. - Turn the starter (choke) off as soon as possible. - Shift up swiftly, and avoid high engine speeds during acceleration. - Do not rev the engine while shifting down, and avoid high engine speeds with no load on the engine. - Turn the engine off instead of letting it idle for an extended length of time (e.g., in traffic jams, at traffic lights or at railroad crossings).
+- Thoroughly warm up the engine. - Shift up swiftly, and avoid high engine speeds during acceleration. - Do not rev the engine while shifting down, and avoid high engine speeds with no load on the engine. - Turn the engine off instead of letting it idle for an extended length of time (e.g., in traffic jams, at traffic lights or at railroad crossings).